JB1984/Quantum-Cats-vs-Dogs/README.md

 This project is based on an implementation of the Data-reuploading Classifier listed here https://pennylane.ai/qml/app/tutorial_data_reuploading_classifier.html
 <br>
 It uses the above implementation and then expands on that to create a classifier for images.
+My implementation only requies one Qubit to run.
+It may be possible to expand this in the future to multiple Qubits using a hadamard gate to entangle another Qubit with the first one.